piyushjaincloud2/CropInsurRedis/README.md

 ## Troubleshooting

 Sometimes you might face an issue in the inspection screen when you are receiving images captured by the drone, the page goes in the loading state to continously get the images.
-In that case, please restart the front end webapp container named `cropinsurredis_droan-webapp_1`.
+In that case, please restart the front end webapp container named `cropinsurredis_droan-webapp_1` and trigger in inspection again.

 ## Known Issues